DavidAppleyard.com whole-site navigation...

 Site Information

 - We aim never to overwhelm you with advertising!
-The ads we do display in moderation help finance our web hosting.
+The ads we do display in moderation help support our web hosting.

 - Server status and maintenance: no current issues.